6 Simple Ways To Calm Your Highly Sensitive Nervous System

 Two people crouch in a garden smiling as they dig in the soil

-The constant stimulation of the modern world can be draining.
 The good news is, there’s a powerful antidote readily available: nature.

-Spending time outdoors offers a multitude of benefits for a highly sensitive nervous system.
 Studies have shown that immersing yourself in nature can significantly reduce stress hormones, leading to a calmer and more peaceful state.

 There are countless ways to embrace nature’s calming influence.
 Whether by

-• tending to a vibrant garden,
+• tending to a vibrant garden

 • seeking solace in a local park, or